giuliachiola/super-blog-content/til/shell/console-outputs.md

   log.debug('This output will be in development mode, but not in production mode') }
 ```

+and none of them will output in the final JS bundle! 🎉

 <div class="s-giphy s-giphy--medium-d">
   <div style="width:100%;height:0;padding-bottom:78%;position:relative;"><iframe src="https://giphy.com/embed/3rgXBvnbXtxwaWmhr2" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/dancing-dinosaur-t-rex-3rgXBvnbXtxwaWmhr2">via GIPHY</a></p>